mrc-ide/sarscov2-severity-england/README.md

 ## Update

-This repository was updated on XX October 2023, in line with a correction submitted to the [published manuscript](https://doi.org/10.1038/s41467-023-39661-5) in Nature Communications.
+This repository was updated on 6 November 2023, in line with a correction submitted to the [published manuscript](https://doi.org/10.1038/s41467-023-39661-5) in Nature Communications.

 Changes were made to model parameters of cross-immunity against hospitalisation and death given severe disease with the Omicron variant, following prior infection with a previous variant.